SukkoPera/OpenRomSwitcher/README.md

 **IMPORTANT: ALWAYS TURN YOUR DEVICE OFF BEFORE MOVING THE ROM SELECTION SWITCH(ES).**

 ### Example
-Reconsidering the initial example of a 27256 EEPROM in the C16, I would use:
+Reconsidering the initial example of a 27256 EEPROM in the C16, I would use the following resistors:

 * A13: A 0 ohm resistor in the *Straight* position, since C16 ROMs are 16 KB and thus the A13 line must be connected to the chip.
-* A14: A 10 kohm resistor in the *Switch* position, with a switch on the A14 pad that will allow switching between the ROMs.
+* A14: A 10 kohm resistor in the *Switch* position.
 * A15: A 0 ohm resistor in the *Straight* position, since both 27128 and 27256 ROMs do not have an A15 pin and we can just connect that pin straight.

+With this configuration a switch on the A14 pad that will allow switching between the ROMs.

 ### License
 OpenRomSwitcher is Open Hardware.